 - Medical care was in short supply

 - Families were torn apart

-In recent years, natural disasters, disease, political instability, mismanagement of humanitarian relief, and a depreciation of Haiti’s currency, have strained the economy.
-Tourism, once a vibrant sector, has declined.
-Further upheaval, including a protest movement, the assassination of the president, back-to-back natural disasters, and rampant gang violence have placed further stress on the country’s economic situation.
+In recent years, natural disasters, disease, political instability, mismanagement of humanitarian relief, and a depreciation of Haiti’s currency, has strained her economy.
+Tourism, once a vibrant sector, has also declined.
+Further upheaval, including a protest movement, the assassination of their president, back-to-back natural disasters, and rampant gang violence, has placed further stress on Haiti's economic situation.